FlowSs/GIST/README.md

 ## RQ2: Are some test sets more likely to increase fault types coverage on an objective model depending on the reference model they were generated on?

 The heatmaps in RQ2 were obtained using `grouped_faults.py`, however, you first need to calculate the matrix for the heatmap.
-To do so, one needs to execute the following command for all objective models:
+To do so, one needs to execute the following command for all models under test:

 ```
 python grouped_faults.py -d cifar10 -t fuzz -o densenet100bc -i 1